 Neapolitan Italian cuisine has ancient historical roots that date back to the Greek-Roman period.
 Throughout the thousand-year history of settlement and invasion, a multitude of cultures has infused the preparation of regional dishes with unique flavors.
-The Neapolitan cuisine has contributed to the popularity of the Mediterranean diet as most recipes contain products such as tomatoes, oil, and vegetables.
+Neapolitan cuisine offers a new take on many familiar dishes.
+Discovering Italian food by region helps you understand how the Amalfi coast helped popularize the Mediterranean diet as most recipes contain products such as tomatoes, oil, and vegetables.
 This is Italian food at its greatest.

 Pizza di Scarole

 Typically served over the Christmas season, Pizza di Scarole is created from bread or pizza dough stuffed with vegetables and combined with olives, capers, pine nuts, and raisins.